-MyExcelOnline.com is ran by John Michaloudis.
-They have 500+ free step by step Excel tutorials with downloadable workbooks covering Formulas, Pivot Tables, Macros & VBA, Power BI, Power Query, Power Pivot, Charts.
+MyExcelOnline.com is run by John Michaloudis.
+They have 500+ free step-by-step Excel tutorials with downloadable workbooks covering Formulas, Pivot Tables, Macros & VBA, Power BI, Power Query, Power Pivot, Charts.
 John also interviews other Excel experts and MVPs on his podcast show to get their Excel insights & tips.

 Vertex42.com has been created by Jon Wittwer and is one of the oldest and largest Excel resource.
 Since 2003 Vertex42.com has been creating professionally designed spreadsheet templates for business, personal, home, and educational use.
 You can choose from one of their 26 categories.